atsb/NakedWinQuake/README.md

 If you're ready to experience Quake in its most primal, most righteous, most **NAKED** form, then hit that download button, crank up the Nine Inch Nails, and prepare for a trip back to a time when games were HARD, pixels were FAT, and fun was GUARANTEED.

 **NOW GO FRAG SOMETHING, YOU MAGNIFICENT B*S%ARD!**

----

-**(P.S.
-If you don't get it, you're probably too young.
-Or a console peasant.
-Or both.
-No hard feelings... much.)**